Time Out (album): Music

-In an article for The Independent, Spencer Leigh speculated that "Kathy's Waltz" inspired the song "All My Loving", written by Paul McCartney, credited to Lennon/McCartney, and performed by the Beatles, as they share similar rhythmic endings to the last phrases of their melodies.
+In an article for The Independent, Spencer Leigh speculated that "Kathy's Waltz" later inspired the Beatles song "All My Loving" (written by Paul McCartney, credited to Lennon/McCartney).
+The two songs share similar rhythmic endings to the last phrases of their melodies.

 Legacy

-The Dave Brubeck Quartet followed up Time Out with three more similarly-named albums that also made use of uncommon time signatures: Time Further Out (1961), Countdown—Time in Outer Space (1962) and Time Changes (1964).
+The Dave Brubeck Quartet followed up Time Out with three more similarly named albums that also made use of uncommon time signatures: Time Further Out (1961), Countdown—Time in Outer Space (1962) and Time Changes (1964).
 Another album, Time In (1966), which featured the quartet but was credited only to Brubeck, echoed the title of Time Out, although it made use of more conventional time signatures.

 In 2005, Time Out was one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.
 It was also listed that year in the book 1001 Albums You Must Hear Before You Die.
 In 2009 the album was inducted into the Grammy Hall of Fame.

 Reissues

 In 1997, the album was remastered for compact disc by Legacy Recordings.

-In 2009 Legacy Recordings released a special three-disc 50th Anniversary Edition of Time Out.
+In 2009, Legacy Recordings released a special three-disc 50th Anniversary Edition of Time Out.
 This edition offers a much higher dynamic range than the 1997 remaster.
 In addition to the complete album, the Legacy Edition includes a bonus disc featuring previously unreleased concert recordings of the same Brubeck Quartet from the 1961, 1963, and 1964 gatherings of Newport Jazz Festival.
 The Legacy Edition's third disc is a DVD featuring a 30-minute interview with Brubeck in 2003, and an interactive "piano lesson" where the viewer can toggle through four different camera angles of Brubeck performing a solo version of "Three to Get Ready".

 In 2020, the album Time OutTakes was released, which was overseen by Brubeck's children and released on their own record label, Brubeck Editions.
 The album features alternate takes of "Blue Rondo a la Turk", "Strange Meadowlark", "Take Five", "Three To Get Ready" and "Kathy's Waltz" (now billed as "Cathy's Waltz"), as well as two songs from the same sessions that had not been included on the album: a cover of "I'm In a Dancing Mood" (which Brubeck had previously covered, live and on the album Dave Brubeck and Jay & Kai at Newport) and "Watusi Jam" (a take on Brubeck's composition "Watusi Drums").
 The release was chosen as a Critics Pick by The New York Times.